-On this page, we will identify and analyze some of the particularities that child abuse and neglect can take on in homeschooling settings.
+On this page, we identify and analyze some of the particularities of child abuse and neglect in homeschooling settings.
 We draw from a variety of sources, including entries in our Homeschooling’s Invisible Children database, stories shared on Homeschoolers Anonymous, the HA Basic Survey, various state child abuse fatalities reports, and an assortment of news reports.
 All told, we have examined hundreds of cases.
 By analyzing abuse cases to identify themes, we hope to work toward a future where homeschooling is used only as a positive and healthy educational option, and not as a way to conceal abuse.

-The themes we cover on this page include: physical abuse, verbal and emotional abuse, food deprivation, confinement, isolation and totalistic families, sexual abuse and exploitation, adoption, special needs, medical neglect, the withholding of identity documents, and human trafficking.
+The themes we cover here include: physical abuse, verbal and emotional abuse, food deprivation, confinement, isolation and totalistic families, sexual abuse and exploitation, identity-based discrimination, medical neglect, withholding identity documents, and human trafficking.

 When abusive parents use homeschooling to isolate children and conceal abuse, children may be denied contact with mandatory reporters or others outside the home.
 This allows parents to escalate their maltreatment without fear of this abuse being noticed or reported.
-Some individuals who were homeschooled some years and attended public school other years have recounted that their parents toned down their abuse when they attended public school, because their parents knew their abuse would be seen and reported by teachers if they went too far.
-While school attendance does not prevent abuse, it can serve as a staying hand.
+Some individuals whose educations included time spent both in homeschools and in public schools have reported that their parents toned down their abuse when they attended public school; as homeschool alumni Elizabeth recounts, her parents knew that teachers would notice and report the abuse if they went too far.
+While school attendance does not prevent abuse, it can serve as a deterrent.

-In a study published in 2014, Barbara Knox, a pediatrician at the University of Wisconsin, found that 47% of the school-age child torture victims she studied were removed from school to be homeschooled, and another 29% were never enrolled in school.
+Most people think of physical abuse as involving beating or punching; however, many known cases of physical abuse in homeschooling environments are much more extreme.
+In a study published in 2014, Barbara Knox, a pediatrician at the University of Wisconsin, made the case for identifying “child torture” as a new category of child abuse involving abuses like chipping a child’s teeth with pliers, scalding a child with hot water, branding a child with a cattle prod, using a vice grip on a child’s genitals, forcing a child to eat their own feces, etc. Knox found that 47% of the school-age child torture victims she studied were removed from school to be homeschooled, and another 29% were never enrolled in school.
 Knox wrote that “This ‘homeschooling’ appears to have been designed to further isolate the child and typically occurred after closure of a previously opened CPS case.
-Review of these cases found no true educational efforts were provided to the homeschooled children.
-Their isolation was accompanied by an escalation of physically abusive events.”
-Note that being removed school to be homeschooled was associated with an escalation of physical violence against these children.
+Review of these cases found no true educational efforts were provided to the homeschooled children.”
+Knox also noted that being removed from school to be homeschooled was associated with an escalation of physical violence against these children.

 In some cases, parents may be motivated to homeschool by fundamentalist religious beliefs that include an emphasis on the use of “the rod” to control and discipline children, sometimes combined with the belief that children are born evil or that children’s wills must be broken.
 The deaths of three homeschooled children (Sean Paddock, Lydia Schatz, and Hana Williams) have been linked to the teachings of fundamentalist homeschooling child training guru Michael Pearl.
 Other homeschooled children have also died or been brutally abused at the hands of fundamentalist Christian parents espousing what they argued was “biblical” discipline.
 In some extreme cases, parents have become convinced that their children are possessed by demons; in other cases children have led a life of severe punishment for small infractions after their parents unfairly determined that they were “rebellious.”